Is the keto diet the best for weight loss?

 there’s a risk of nutrient deficiencies.
 The keto diet can lead to deficiencies

-in: magnesium, potassium, selenium, calcium, fibre, the B vitamins, and vitamin
+in: magnesium, potassium, fibre, some of the B vitamins, and vitamin

 C. This can lead to a whole host of problems as all of these nutrients are